Q: Describe what you publish in 25 characters or less.

 Q: What do submitters most often get wrong about your submissions process?

-A: They don't read the guidelines carefully and send something just because they hope to get it published, not because it's what we seek.
+A: They don't read the guidelines carefully or send something just because they hope to get it published, not because it's the kind of work we publish.
 Also, we mean it when we ask for a limit of 50 words in your bio.
 Thanks for not giving us unnecessary work.

 Q: How much do you want to know about the person submitting to you?